• Skip to primary navigation

 The vanilla extract, cinnamon, pumpkin spice and salt are optional ingredients but highly recommended for optimal taste.
 Other add-ins that would work well with this recipe include: sweetener (maple syrup, monk fruit, coconut sugar...), chocolate chips, chopped nuts, etc. If your almond butter is salted, then do not add extra salt to the batter.

-How to Make Pumpkin Bread with Collagen
+How to Make Collagen Bread

-First, gather all necessary ingredients and preheat the oven to 350 degrees F. Then, combine all ingredients in a medium-sized mixing bowl.
+1. First, gather all necessary ingredients and preheat the oven to 350 degrees F. Line an 8" x 4" baking pan with parchment paper and set aside.

-Next, place the pan in the middle rack of your oven and bake at 350 degrees for 35 minutes.
+1. Pour the batter into the lined loaf pan, then place the pan in the middle rack of your oven and bake at 350 degrees for 35 minutes.
 The loaf should rise when baking and then sink slightly in the middle when cooling.

-Let the loaf cool in the pan for a few minutes, then transfer it to a wire cooling rack and cool to room temperature.
+2. Let the loaf cool in the pan for a few minutes, then transfer it to a wire cooling rack and cool to room temperature.
 Slice and serve after it has cooled!

 Best Pumpkin Bread Toppings